 As indicated above, OTTI found that the average international business traveler in 2015 reported making 4.2 trips abroad in the preceding 12 months.
 Given that the average length of each trip is 17.2 days, American businesspeople traveling abroad may be spending more than two months each year working overseas.
 Each day spent abroad likely represents a day spent away from the office or the plant back in the United States.
 Many companies may be prepared to invest in a dedicated employee or team to manage their international operations.
 While this choice offsets the opportunity cost of having other employees out of the office, it imposes other opportunity costs in the form of resources that could be spent on other projects.

 A company may easily calculate some costs associated with the tangible aspects of travel, but there are other intangible costs of off-shoring that are more difficult to measure.
 Companies must take into account the broader need to understand differences in culture related to working in other countries.

-One cultural difference that may affect productivity is how comfortable workers are offering suggestions about projects or pushing back if they see a more effective way of doing a talks.
+One cultural difference that may affect productivity is how comfortable workers are offering suggestions about projects or pushing back if they see a more effective way of doing it.
 According to the CIO of GE Real Estate, an Indian programmer may complete a project without questioning it (under the assumption that the customer is always right), whereas an American programmer may be more likely to push back if the suggested way of completing the project does not seem to be the most logical or effective.

 Manufacturers who are considering locating plants overseas or sourcing their products should consider the full array of travel costs, from direct costs like flights and lodging to indirect costs like time away from the office.